dell/terraform-powerflex-modules/guides/azure_block_storage/README.md

     terraform apply main.tfplan
     ```

-    PS: Once the pfmp installation finishes, it will generate the `terraform.tfvars` file in the `/root` folder on **intaller** for part 2.
+    PS: Once the pfmp installation finishes, it will generate the `terraform.tfvars` file in the `/root` folder on **installer** for part 2.

     Copy the `examples/azure_pfmp/ssh/azure.pem` file to your SSH connection location.
 Jump host as an example.